 Clever's service is 100% free with zero obligation.
 Interview as many agents as you like until you find the perfect fit — or walk away at any time.

-Refinancers: CMAs help homeowners determine if their home's value is high enough to complete a refinance.
-Lenders typically require homeowners to have at least 20% equity to qualify for a refinance, so a CMA can help you determine if you meet that requirement.
+Refinancers: CMAs help homeowners determine if their home's value is high enough to refinance the mortgage.
+Lenders typically require homeowners to have at least 20% home equity to qualify for a refinance, so a CMA can help you determine if you meet that requirement.

 How to do a CMA on your home

-If you want to run your own CMA without an agent's help, here's a basic approach to use by pulling sales data from the home shopping website Zillow.
+If you want to run your own CMA without an agent's help, here's a basic approach to use by pulling sales data from the home buying website Zillow.

 Step 1: Find homes in your area that sold recently